Erki Savisaar

 Erki Savisaar (born 16 June 1978) is an Estonian politician.
 Born in Vastse-Kuuste, Põlva County, he has been a member of the XIII and XIV Riigikogu.

 Savisaar is the son of former Prime Minister of Estonia Edgar Savisaar.
-In 2003, he graduated from Tallinn University in applied informatics.
+In 2003, he graduated from Tallinn University with a degree in applied informatics.

 From 2012 to 2015, he was the head of Tallinna Linnatranspordi AS's IT Department.

-Since 2015, he is a member of Estonian Centre Party.
+Since 2015, he has been a member of Estonian Centre Party.

-In 2018, he received Baltic Assembly Medal.
+In 2018, he received the Baltic Assembly Medal.